cdmerchant13/Ollama_frontend/README.md

 -   **Model Selection:** Automatically populates a dropdown list with all available models from your Ollama instance.
 -   **Real-time Chat Interface:** A clean and intuitive chat interface for conversing with your selected model.
 -   **Modern UI:** A dark-themed, modern user interface with chat bubbles for a more engaging experience.
+-   **Markdown Rendering:** Replies from the Ollama instance are rendered with Markdown, supporting headings, bold/italic text, and line breaks.
+-   **Idle State Animation:** An animation is displayed while waiting for the model to reply, providing visual feedback.
+-   **Dark Mode Toggle:** Easily switch between light and dark themes for a personalized experience.
+-   **System Prompt Customization:** Configure and save multiple system prompts to guide the model's behavior.

 ## Getting Started